Sarah627/Java_miniatures/README.md

 1. If you don't have an IDE: (note: I won't let you stay lazy forever, you'll have to install it)

     - create a new directory (folder) for your java practice, right-click, new, text document
-    - yes, that's it just empty document, rename this document "HelloWorld.java"
+    - yes, that's it just empty text document, rename this document "HelloWorld.java"
     - open the document, as mentioned before java is class based so to write any instructions they **must be** inside classes, now let's type our first class:

             public class HelloWorld{}